pgbackrest/pgbackrest/README.md

 archive_mode = on
 archive_command = '/path/to/backrest/bin/pg_backrest.pl --stanza=db archive-push %p'
 ```
-Replace the path with the actual location where PgBackRest was installed.
+Replace the path with the actual location where pgBackRest was installed.
 The stanza parameter should be changed to the actual stanza name for your database.

 #### Minimal Configuration

-The absolute minimum required to run PgBackRest (if all defaults are accepted) is the database path.
+The absolute minimum required to run pgBackRest (if all defaults are accepted) is the database path.

 `/etc/pg_backrest.conf`:
 ```